Our 8 Favourite Gifts for Italian Food Lovers

 Read also: Maritozzi - Roman Sweet Buns

-A wedge of cheese and an entire salami
+6. A generous wedge of artisanal cheese and a whole cured salami

 Head to the local market and check out the tasty hard cheeses and cured meats made by local producers.
 The sellers are always happy to vacuum-pack your cheese for you.
 We think Parmigiano Reggiano and Pecorino Romano make awesome foodie gifts!
 They go great with all kinds of pasta and other dishes.
 Don't forget to grab a cured salami too – it's perfect with cheese.